-A lthough often thought of as relevant only to established, mature longleaf stands, the SNA can be applied to restore any land that has had longleaf pine and native groundcover at some time in the past.
+lthough often thought of as relevant only to established, mature longleaf stands, the SNA can be applied to restore any land that has had longleaf pine and native groundcover at some time in the past.
 Indeed, this is the situation that many landowners and managers face as they contemplate restoring densely stocked young plantations of slash or loblolly pine back to multi-aged longleaf forests.
 One solution for this scenario is to liquidate the offsite pine species and replant with longleaf.
 However, this sacrifices a considerable investment in time and progress toward mature forest structure.
-An alternative approach is to phase in conversion to longleaf over time by harvesting a portion of the stand, creating small gaps and then replanting them with longleaf (13).
+An alternative approach is to phase in conversion to longleaf over time by harvesting a portion of the stand, creating relatively small gaps and then replanting them with longleaf (12).
 This technique has been used successfully in trials but requires patience as some sites respond more favorably than others.
 This approach to conversion illustrates, again, a long-term perspective on forest management.

 Conversion to longleaf over time using this method begins with a traditional row thinning with individual trees marked for removal in remaining rows.
 No effort should be made to achieve uniform density across the stand; some degree of variation is desirable and is to be expected based on the condition of trees within the stand.
 Just as with mature stands, thinning should be oriented toward stand improvement, removing trees of low vigor and those with defect.
 However, adequate canopy should be left so that there is a supply of needles for fine fuels for prescribed fire.
 This will dictate leaving some trees within the stand that would otherwise be removed based on their quality.
-An active fire management program with a goal of burning no less than every two years should be established if it is not already in place.
+Frequent application of prescribed fire every 2-3 years, depending on the site type, is critical to prevent offsite pine regeneration and to control hardwoods.